dkt101/dkt101/_pages/about.md

 Software
 ======
 You don't need an expensive software license to be "data-driven".
 Some of these tools are on the advanced side, but I will try to add tools with low barriers to entry over time.
 Some of these are web-based.
-1. [NASA Earth Explorer](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
+1. [Maryland iMap Geocoder Service](https://geodata.md.gov/dist/) Free batch geocoding of addresses, just upload your spreadsheet.
+This is good for getting points on a map if you have collected a bunch of data and do not know how to get it into map form.
+[Help](https://imap.maryland.gov/Documents/Training/HowToUseMarylandCompositeLocatorInArcGISDesktop.pdf) here.
+1. [NASA Earth Data](https://search.earthdata.nasa.gov/search) TONS of map layers in an easy to use web interface.
+Export to your own software if needed.
+Nearly any type of information about the land and environment, and near real-time satellite imagery.
+Multispectral imagery exists as well which lets you see features from the sky you may not be able to otherwise.
+1. [USGS Earth Explorer](https://earthexplorer.usgs.gov/) More data about the physical earth.
+Additional abilities for geocoding and exporting.
 1. [Google Earth Pro](https://github.com/academicpages/academicpages.github.io) the desktop version allows you to import datasets listed throughout this page and combine them together in Earth.
 If you just want a quick lookaround, [Google Earth Web](https://earth.google.com/web) exists too.
 1. [R](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
 1. [Jupyter Notebooks](https://jupyter.org/) for people who like to use Python in their data analysis, this is an easy way to use it.
 [Help documentation](https://jupyter.org/documentation)